 Graham cracker crusts are wonderful for pies and cheesecakes, as they provide a delicious base.
 However, sometimes your graham cracker crust sticks to the pan, which can be frustrating and lead to a messy final product.

 When the crust sticks to the pan, it often makes your dessert hard to serve, resulting in a sloppy situation.
 The good thing is that there are some simple steps you can take to prevent this from happening.
-By doing so, you will have delicious pies and cheesecakes that will look as good as they taste when serving.
+By doing so, you will have delicious pies and cheesecakes that will look as good as they taste when served.

 Why Does Your Graham Cracker Crust Stick To The Pan?